duckduckgo/zeroclickinfo-goodies/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-~~ WARNING: PLEASE READ BELOW ~~
+~~ WARNING: PLEASE READ ALL COMMENTARY BEFORE SUBMITTING ~~

 This PR template is not optional.
 The DuckDuckGo community and employees have a set of standards which we all adhere to.
 Please take the time to review this repo's CONTRIBUTING.md and follow the instructions in this template.
-Failure to do so will result in your PR being closed or put on hold.
+Failure to do so may result in your PR being closed or put on hold.
+The sections in this PR template are:

+1. THE PULL REQUEST TITLE
+2. THE DESCRIPTION
+3. RELATED ISSUES AND DISCUSSIONS
+4. PEOPLE TO NOTIFY
+5. TESTING & REVIEW
+6. THE INSTANT ANSWER PAGE

 ~~ 1.
 THE PULL REQUEST TITLE